warriorjp/Stream-API/System-Design-Prep/Core-System-Desgin.md

 **Key Features**
 - Server-side API rate limiter.
 - Support for multiple throttle rules.
-- Handle large-scale systems in distributed environments.
+- Handles large-scale systems in distributed environments.
 - Option for a standalone service or application-level code.
 - Inform users when throttled.